Additional information available on the Art History Department website.

 Program Learning Outcomes

-Upon completion of the Art History program, students should be able to:
+Upon completion of the Art History degree program, students should be able to:

 - Accurately place a piece of art within its proper context in time and significance